jbroerken/mrhcore/doc/source/A_Service_Handling/A_Service_Pool.rst

 The service pool is used to update user application services.
 Other components of mrhcore never interact with the services directly.

-The service pool itself waits until one of the services signals available data to the service pool, at which point the service pool starts to check the currently running services for updates.

 .. note::

     Certain update behaviours (like event limits) are handled by the service pool instead of the service process itself.

+The service pool itself waits until one of the services signals available data to the service pool, at which point the service pool starts to check the currently running services for received data.

 .. warning::